This topic describes the service area analysis layer's feature classes and analysis properties.

-The Accumulate Cost Attributes drop-down menu in the Travel Settings group can be used to configure accumulated cost attributes.
+The Accumulate Cost Attributes drop-down menu can be used to configure accumulated cost attributes.
 The drop-down menu is unavailable if the network data source is a service, the output geometry types do not include lines, or there are no cost attributes.
 The attributes are grouped by unit domain shown as the group header (for example, Time or Distance).
 A checked check box indicates that the analysis layer will accumulate the checked attribute during the solve.

 When multiple analysis layers of the same layer type are selected, the check box shows a mixed state if all layers do not share the same checked status for one attribute.
 In the following image, the WeekendFallbackTravelTime attribute is selected for multiple layers, so it has a check mark.

 If all selected layers share the checked status for an attribute, the check box shows that state.

 Use the options from the Date and Time section to specify the date, time, and day that should be used in the analysis.